SmartChartSuite/SmartChart-Database-Setup/README.md

 scripts may be required in the short term.
 * Needs additional handling for loading Athena Vocabulary and potentialy breaking down the models to speed up loading.
     * Note: Manually building the vocab schema and loading vocabulary from Athena CSVs prior to adding constraints will be much faster until this is resolved.
 Other schemas are not impacted by this.
+* Does not support loading registry specific concepts, viewer categories, and other custom data that must be loaded.

 ## Poetry